 If your Uber driver gets into an accident in Florida, please get medical attention right away.
-For some injuries, such as whiplash or concussion, it can take several hours before symptoms appear.
+Some injuries, such as whiplash or concussion, can take several hours before symptoms appear.
 You could have internal injuries that show up only in a medical exam or scan.
 Please see your doctor or healthcare provider, and then follow their recommendations.

-After you have taken care of your medical needs, you should call an Uber and Lyft accident lawyer to protect your rights.
+After you have taken care of your medical needs, you should consider working with an Uber and Lyft accident lawyer.
 You may be entitled to compensation from the driver, Uber, or another third party who shares responsibility for the accident.
 We can speak with you about your accident and legal options during a free consultation.

 Uber Might Cover Your Injuries and Damages

 Rideshare companies, like Uber and Lyft, must carry liability insurance to cover bodily injuries and property damage.
 Uber has a $1 million liability insurance policy for eligible passengers, motorists, pedestrians, bicyclists, and motorcycle riders.

 You should be aware that this $1 million liability insurance is usually accessed when the Uber driver is on the app and carrying passengers.

 If the driver is on the app but does not have any passengers, the driver’s personal insurance and company policies may cover you.
 If you were in an accident with an Uber driver who was using his or her vehicle for personal use–not on the app and not carrying passengers – only the driver’s personal insurance would apply.

 Florida is one of a handful of states with a “no-fault” car insurance statute.
 Florida law requires all motorists to carry personal injury and liability insurance.
 The “no-fault” clause means that the first $10,000 in medical bills is paid by your personal auto insurance policy.